Vickers MBT Mark 3: History

 In 1974, Vickers pressed on with development of a Mark 3 version of their Vickers MBT.
 This stems from Design No. 51400 T and differs from the Mark 1 mainly in having a turret with a well-shaped cast front welded to a fabricated armour plate body.
 It also has a cast gun mantlet which is better shaped from the point of view of its resistance to armour-piercing projectiles than the flat mantlet of the Mark.
 1. The Mark 3 embodies various other improvements, such as an increase in the depression of its main gun from -7 to -10 degrees below the horizontal and an increase in the ammunition from 44 to 50 rounds.
 The first production order for Mk.
 3 tanks was placed in 1977 by the Government of Kenya.

 In 1977, Vickers acquired a £100 million trade deal to produce 76 Mk.
 3 MBTs and 7 Mk.
 3 ARV/ARRVs for the Kenyan Army.
 They were built at the Vickers Scotswood factory in Newcastle between 1977 and 1981.

 In 1981, after five years of negotiations, Vickers signed a £115 million contract to provide 108 Mk.
 3N "Eagle" tanks, 15 Mk.
 3 AVLBs and 18 Mk.
 3 ARV/ARRVs to the Nigerian Army.
 Tanzania took delivery of two Mk.
 3 ARVs which are used to recover Chinese supplied MBTs.

 In 1990, Nigeria ordered 64 more Mk.
-3s for an amount of £282 million.
+3s for the amount of £282 million.

 In 2015, several Mk.3N Eagles of the Nigerian Army were involved in the combat in Yola as part of the Boko Haram insurgency.
 Some of them were captured by Boko Haram insurgents and later re-captured by the Nigerian Army in Maiduguri.